MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementEmbeddedSimActivationCodePoolAssignment.md

 # New-MgDeviceManagementEmbeddedSimActivationCodePoolAssignment

 ## SYNOPSIS
-Create new navigation property to assignments for deviceManagement
+Navigational property to a list of targets to which this pool is assigned.

 ## SYNTAX